UBC-DSCI/introduction-to-datascience-python/source/viz.md

 :::

-The visualization in {numref}`morley_hist_facet` now makes it quite clear how accurate the different experiments were with respect to one another.
+The visualization in {numref}`morley_hist_facet` makes it clear how accurate the different experiments were with respect to one another.
-The most variable measurements came from Experiment 1.
-There the measurements ranged from about 650&ndash;1050 km/sec.
+The most variable measurements came from Experiment 1, where the measurements ranged from about 650&ndash;1050 km/sec.
-The least variable measurements came from Experiment 2.
-There, the measurements ranged from about 750&ndash;950 km/sec.
+The least variable measurements came from Experiment 2, where the measurements ranged from about 750&ndash;950 km/sec.
-The most different experiments still obtained quite similar results!
+The most different experiments still obtained quite similar overall results!

 ```{index} altair; alt.X, altair; alt.Y, altair; configure_axis
 ```